 - Dominant white coat genes in cats

-The deafness can be in 1 or both ears, be partial or complete — which is why a hearing test for pets can be useful.
+The deafness can be in one or both ears, be partial or complete — which is why a hearing test for pets can be useful.

 The Behavioral Hearing Test

 If you’ve ever knocked pan lids together to see if your dog hears, you’ve performed a behavioral hearing test.

 The idea is simple: Make a noise and see if the dog reacts to it.

 Though simple, the idea is also flawed.

 To start with, you need to be careful that the dog doesn’t see you make the noise (or they might react to your action) or that any air moves the dog’s whiskers.
 A pet’s whiskers are incredibly sensitive to movement, and those pan lids can make quite a waft of air.

 Another problem: This test gives you no information about whether the pet has a problem in one or both ears and if the problem is mild or moderate.
 It tells you only about that particular frequency of sound.

 Dogs hear a wide range of frequencies, so it’s possible they hear some sounds but not others.

 This is the gold standard of dog hearing tests and is the same as that used on newborn babies.